 4) When you find a Classworks unit that you would like to add to your custom assignment, click the + and you'll see it get added to your Assignment Skills list over to the right.
 You can also click on the name of the unit to preview it.

-Note: To remove a unit from your Assignment Skills list, click the trash can icon.
+Note: To remove a unit from your Assignment Skills list, click the trash can icon beside it.

 5) You may click the Back link to find more units that you would like to add.

-6) When you have what you want in you Assignment Skills list, click Next.
+6) When you have what you want in your Assignment Skills list, click Next.